 ac.care's Board of Directors have made a public commitment to being a child safe organisation and have authorised a Child Safety and Wellbeing agency policy which guides this operational policy and procedure.
-This means that ac.care considers the safety and wellbeing of children and young people as a priority in all aspects of their work and meet the requirements of The Children and Young People (Safety) Act 2017 in relation to creating child safe environments.
+This means that ac.care considers the safety and wellbeing of children and young people as a priority in all aspects of their work and meet the requirements of The Children and Young People (Safety) Act 2017 and the implementation of the National Principles for Child Safe Organisations (NPCSO).